How a General Improvement District (“GID”) Can be Dissolved, Merged or Consolidated

-“Chapter 318 of NRS does not provide…for the county to have any supervisory or even advisory power(s) over a district once…created.
-There are no indicators of difficulties outlined which would alert (county) commissioners to impending problems, and no authority to do anything about the(m)…even if alerted.”1 Which as elsewhere discussed, explains why a number of GIDs exist today which in hindsight should not2.
+“Once…created…Chapter 318 of NRS does not provide…for the county to (exercise) any supervisory or even advisory power(s) over a (GID)…There are no indicators of difficulties outlined which would alert (county) commissioners to impending problems, and (more bothersome) no authority to do anything about the(m)…even if alerted.”1 Which as elsewhere discussed explains why a number of GIDs exist today which in hindsight should not2.
 So the conundrum; how can one or more of these unnecessary districts be dissolved, consolidated or merged, if at all?
-This was an issue the Washoe County Board of Commissioners (“County Board”) attempted to tackle in August of 2015.
-Then Assistant District Attorney Paul Lipparelli wrote an August 21, 2015 memo to the County Board on “The Legal Authority of GIDs in Nevada.”
-Therein he concluded that “once…in existence, GIDs are independent legal entities with their own perpetual existence (see NRS 318.105)…(and expressly) not subject to direct review (n)or oversight (by the) County Boards” which created them.
-Notwithstanding, NRS 318.490, et seq. do address the statutory questions of GID “Merger, Consolidation and Dissolution.”
-And what they say is that there are at least three possible pathways.

-Pathway No. 2: Because as a practical matter no IVGID Board Trustee will ever, ever voluntarily vote to dissolve, merge or consolidate, how about the involuntarily removal of trustees and replacement with others who will vote to dissolve, merge or consolidate?
-Given NRS 318.080(6) allows the County Board to “remove any trustee,” and should “a vacancy remain after that removal…the board of county commissioners shall fill that vacancy,”5 the possibility exists the County Board or its accommodator GID trustees can/will vote to dissolve, merge, or consolidate.
+Pathway No. 2: Because as a practical matter no IVGID Board Trustee will ever, ever voluntarily vote to dissolve, merge nor consolidate, how about the involuntarily removal of trustees and the replacement with others who will vote to dissolve, merge or consolidate?
+Given NRS 318.080(6) allows the County Board to “remove any trustee,” and should “a vacancy remain after that removal…the board of county commissioners shall fill that vacancy,”6 the possibility exists the County Board or its accommodator GID trustees can/will vote to dissolve, merge, or consolidate.

-Conclusion: As a practical matter, IVGID will never, never be merged into another unit of government.
-Nor will it be consolidated or dissolved.
-And as elsewhere explained, because the District is in essence run by its non-elected employees, and its Board of Trustees serves as nothing more than employees’ “rubber stamp” mouthpiece, in our opinion trustees will never cross their true masters.
-And because board trustees are elected by the same qualified electors12 who elect their County Board of Commissioner, there’s no way the latter will ever vote to supplant the will of their common constituent.
+Conclusion: Unless former NRS 244.158(1)12 is resurrected, as a practical matter IVGID will never be merged into another unit of government nor consolidated nor dissolved.
+And as elsewhere explained, because the District is in essence administered by its non-elected employees, and its Board of Trustees serves as nothing more than employees’ “rubber stamp” mouthpiece, in our opinion our trustees will never cross their true masters.
+And because trustees are elected by the same qualified electors15 who elect their County Board of Commissioner, there’s no way the latter will ever vote to supplant the will of his/her common constituent.
 Finally, given in our opinion it is unlikely Incline Village/Crystal Bay will ever be successful in their residents’ attempts to become a city, the provisions of NRS 318.495(2) will never come into play.
-So considering all of the above, how can IVGID really be dissolved, merged or consolidated?
-And how can the District’s parcel owners ever be compensated for the substantial recreation facilities and fund balances they and their predecessors have financed?
-Since any way “the cookie crumbles” it can’t, face the facts.
-IVGID is here to stay forever!
+So considering all of the above, as a practical matter how can IVGID really be dissolved, merged or consolidated?
+And how can the District’s parcel owners ever be compensated for the substantial beach and public recreation facilities, and fund balances they and their predecessors have paid to accumulate?
+Since any way “the cookie crumbles” it can’t, we the public must face the facts.
+IVGID is here to stay.
+Forever!

-So now you know!
+And now you know!

 - See ¶II at page 16 of Legislative Commission of the Legislative Counsel Bureau, State of Nevada (“LCB”), Bulletin 77-11, Creation, Financing and Governance of General Improvement Districts, September 1976 (“LCB Bulletin 77-11“).